 When you consume cannabis, the cannabinoid THC from the plant fits into the CB1 receptors in the brain and creates a high.
 One of your own endocannabinoids, anandamide, typically attaches to the same receptor.
 THC and anandamide are very similar in structure, but anandamide does not intoxicate like THC.
 Anandamide is called the “bliss” cannabinoid.
 It plays a role in the neuro generation of motivation and pleasure, and is thought to cause runner’s high, among other regulatory functions.

-Here at Cannadips, our goal is to make an outstanding product from full spectrum hemp, that tastes great and makes these compounds highly available to your body.
+Here at Cannadips, our goal is to make an outstanding product from hemp, that tastes great and makes these compounds highly available to your body.
 Cannadips CBD is a totally unique alternative to other CBD options out there.
-Check out our product line— we think you’ll find something good.
+Check out our product line — we think you’ll find something good.